Mianzhu, Deyang, Sichuan Sichuan, China Travel Guide

 Important Safeguards:

 Notify your bank of your travel plans to avoid card blocking.
-Keep photocopies or digital copies of vital documents (passport, visa, insurance policy) separate from the originals.
-This assists with replacement if originals are lost.
+Keep photocopies or digital copies of vital documents (passport, visa, insurance policy) in a different place from the originals.
+This aids with replacement if originals are lost.

 For any security concern or crime-related incident, contact the local police.